-Section 4: Any single person who has reached the age of 19 is no longer considered a youth and therefore is required to have his/her own membership and will not be covered under a family membership.
+Section 4: Any single person who has reached the age of 19 is no longer considered a youth and therefore is required to have his/her own membership and will not be covered under family membership.

-Section 5: This non-profit organization does not discriminate on the basis of race, color, religion, sex, national origin, veteran status, pregnancy, age, or disability.
+Section 5: This non-profit organization does not discriminate based on race, color, religion, sex, national origin, veteran status, pregnancy, age, or disability.